flutter-it/docs/docs/documentation/get_it/async_objects.md

 ### registerSingletonAsync

-Registers a singleton with an async factory function that's executed **immediately**.
+Registers a singleton with an async factory function that's executed <strong>immediately</strong>.
 The singleton is marked as ready when the factory function completes (unless `signalsReady` is true).

 <<< @/../code_samples/lib/get_it/async_objects.dart#register-singleton-async

-**Parameters:**
+<strong>Parameters:</strong>
 - `factoryFunc` - Async function that creates the singleton instance
 - `instanceName` - Optional name to register multiple singletons of the same type
 - `dependsOn` - List of types this singleton depends on (waits for them to be ready first)